wingmann/err-fusion/README.md

 A simple implementation of an error handler that does not use exceptions.
 It is based on two possible situations: you can return both an error and a valid value from the function.
 It is possible to check when a value is returned from a function with operator bool.
-Accordingly, if operator bool returns false, you can get an error using the GetError method.
+Accordingly, if operator bool returns false, you can get an error using the get_error method.
 It is preferable to use enumerations to create an error type.

 ### Examples